ritvikmath/jekyll-now/_posts/2018-1-6-LectureHallCheating.md

 * **Second**, after the exam, you would count how many pairs of students (students sitting right next to each other) had the **exact same score** on their exams.

-* **Third**, you would ask yourself if that many pairs with identical scores was **"normal"** or if it was too high to be a concidence.
+* **Third**, you would ask yourself if that many pairs with identical scores was **"normal"** or if it was too high to be a coincidence.

 Seems simple enough?
 Cool!
 Let's talk about some of the details and run through an example.

 For this to work, you'll need **three assumptions** to hold.
-Good news is that these assumptions aren't far fetched.
+Good news is that these assumptions aren't far-fetched.

-* **First off, you (the professor), need an adequate number of students in the course** so that you dont run into issues with too small of a sample size.
-In reailty, most lower division and some upper division courses at many colleges can get quite large.
-For our example we will assume a **lecture hall which is 15 seats by 20 seats so that it accomodates 300 students on exam day**.
+* **First off, you (the professor), need an adequate number of students in the course** so that you don’t run into issues with too small of a sample size.
+In reality, most lower division and some upper division courses at many colleges can get quite large.
+For our example we will assume a **lecture hall which is 15 seats by 20 seats so that it accommodates 300 students on exam day**.

 * **Second, we will assume that you have taught this course multiple times in the past** and understand well what the grade distribution should look like.
 This, again, is realistic for a professor who has been teaching a course for multiple terms.
 For our example exam, we will assume that the grades are usually **distributed normally (as in a bell-curve) with mean 70% and standard deviation 15% with a maximum possible score of 100%**.
 This distribution is shown below.